naveenajay149/Bigdata-solution/python.md

 Embarking on a learning path to become a data engineer involves gaining proficiency in a variety of technical skills related to databases, data processing, and data architecture.
 Here's a suggested learning path for aspiring data engineers:

-1. Fundamentals of Data Management:
+1. Fundamentals of Data Management: this is naveen

+naveen
+bnaveen
+naveen
+naveen
+naveen

 Objective: Understand the basics of data, databases, and data management principles.
 Topics: